Linear Dependency of Translations and Square Integrable Representations: Introduction

-\begin{Thm} Let $G$ be a locally compact, $\sigma$-compact group.
-If $K$ is a torsion-free discrete subgroup of $G$ that satisfies the strong Atiyah conjecture, then each nonzero function in $L^2(G)$ has linearly independent $K$-translations. \end{Thm}
+\begin{Thm} Let $G$ be a locally compact, $\sigma$-compact group and let $K$ be a torsion-free discrete subgroup of $G$.
+If $K$ satisfies the strong Atiyah conjecture, then each nonzero function in $L^2(G)$ has linearly independent $K$-translations. \end{Thm}

-Denote by $\tilde{H}_n$ the Weyl-Heisenberg group, a variant of the Heisenberg group, $H_n$.
+In Section \ref{WeylHeisenberggroup} we shall study the Weyl-Heisenberg group $\tilde{H}_n$, a variant of the Heisenberg group, $H_n$.
 The group $\tilde{H}_n$ is of interest to us because it has an irreducible unitary representation on $L^2(\mathbb{R}^n)$, the Schr\"{o}dinger representation, which is square integrable.
 Furthermore, the time-frequency equation \eqref{eq:timefreqheisen} is related to the Schr\"{o}dinger representation.
 Now if $K$ is a torsion-free discrete subgroup of $\tilde{H}_n$, then by Theorem \ref{discretesubgroup} every nonzero element in $L^2(\tilde{H}_n)$ has linearly independent left $K$-translations.
-It will then follow from Proposition \ref{connectingprop} that if the subgroup of $\mathbb{R}^{2n}$ generated by $(a_k, b_k), 1 \leq k \leq m$, is discrete and for some $r \in \mathbb{N}$ the product $r a_h\cdot b_k \in \mathbb{Z}$ for all $h,k$, then $f = 0$ is the only solution to \eqref{eq:timefreqheisen}, see Proposition \ref{timefreq}.
+It will then follow from Proposition \ref{connectingprop} that if the subgroup of $\mathbb{R}^{2n}$ generated by $(a_k, b_k), 1 \leq k \leq m$, is discrete and the product $ a_h\cdot b_k \in \mathbb{Q}$ for all $h,k$, then $f = 0$ is the only solution to \eqref{eq:timefreqheisen}, see Proposition \ref{timefreq}.
 This gives a new proof of a special case of \cite[Proposition 1.3]{Linnell98} and sheds new insights on the problem.

 In Section \ref{shearletgroups} we consider the problem of determining the linear independence of the left translations of a function in $L^2(S)$, where $S$ is the shearlet group.
 By using Proposition \ref{connectingprop} we will see that this problem is related to the question of determining the linear independence of a shearlet system of a function in $L^2(\mathbb{R}^2)$, which was recently studied in \cite{MaPetersen}.